The Parenting Jungle began because of a boob.

 Quickly I immersed myself face first into a digital pool of social media, SEO, statistics, brands linkys, photographs and PR’s.
 Etc, etc, etc. It is a fast moving place.

 Like most, I was taken with the idea of blogging becoming a full time job.
 And let me tell you, for all those who think we just flit around with a press pass, an IPad and demand free gin.
 It is hard work.
 If you want it, you have to work for it.
-Create quality content, engage in endless self-promotion, be productive, keep trying to engage and grow your readerships and manage multiple social media accounts that can fall as quickly as me in stilettos after a few cocktails.
+Create quality content, engage in endless self-promotion, be productive, keep trying to engage and grow your readerships and manage hashtags, multiple social media accounts that can fall as quickly as me in stilettos after a few cocktails.
 Really easily.
 It is addictive, engaging, but also you can feel like you are swimming against an impossible tide and one unkind, unconsidered comment can put you in a teary cave of self-doubt.
 Pro bloggers are people, imperfect parents too that are sharing personal stories and pictures.
 Just because you have a book detail and 30k Instagram followers does not mean you can’t feel just as s**t.
 You need a hard skin in the blogger world.

 Here we go again.